Tag Archives: patience

 “Westboro Baptist Church targets Taylor Swift,” the headline read.
 The article had a flavor of outrage, and rightly so.
 Fred Phelps, WBC’s leader and tireless purveyor of damnation, is at it again.
 This time, as chronicled by Pop Spy’s Jennifer O’Dell, … Continue reading

 I love it when someone commits an offense against me.
 I’m not being facetious.
-This isn’t tongue-in-cheek.
-This morning I was pedaling my Gary Fisher in the rain when it hit me: interpersonal offenses are opportune moments in a relationship.
+I was pedaling my Gary Fisher in the rain this morning when it hit me: interpersonal offenses are opportune moments in a relationship.